 RESPONSIBILITIES – Hikers with children under 16 and new hikers are required to contact the hike leader in advance to determine if the hike is suitable for them.
 Minors under 16 are welcome on day hikes when accompanied by a parent or guardian.
 No person under 18 shall participate in overnight outings unless accompanied by a parent or adult sponsor over 21.
 The hike leader may refuse to allow a person to hike who is judged to be poorly equipped or unable to do the published hike.
 Pets are not permitted on hikes unless the hike description clearly states that it is “dog friendly”.
+Smoking and drinking of alcoholic beverages are strictly prohibited.

 Non- members are welcome on two hikes after which ADK membership is required.
 Participants should get to the hike at least 10 minutes prior to the starting time.